Themes - Architectural, Community Development and Social/humanitarian.

 George L. Abbott built and lived in the home at #6 Punchard Ave.
 1856 map cites G. L. Abbott.
 1872 map cites G.L.
 Abbott.
 1888 map cites Mrs. H. W. Abbott.

-Henry built the home at 4 Punchard Ave. and also a residence at 90 Main Street. which was moved to the rear of the property at 85 Main St creating Main St. Terrace.
+Henry built the home at 4 Punchard Ave. and also a residence at 86 - 90 Main Street. which was moved to the rear of the property at 84 Main St in 1913 creating Main St. Terrace.
 Henry died on Aug.
 3, 1877.
 Henry's children inherited; Charles H., Frederick M, Catherine F. Abbott, Helen A. Ingersol.
-The Abbott heirs used the property as income and were all living in Montclair, NJ at the time they sold the property to Bertel G. Willard of Millis, MA and Charles G. Willard of Andover on Oct.
+The Abbott heirs used the property as income as they all were all living in Montclair, NJ at the time they sold the property to Bertel G. Willard of Millis, MA and Charles G. Willard of Andover on Oct.
 12, 1911.

 Nov.
 20, 1911 – Leased Home for Aged on Punchard Ave – Charlotte Abbott house.

 May 10, 1912 – p.
 4 repairs on home completed – Aged Home on Punchard Ave. done.

 June 7, 1912 – p.
 4 Home for Aged Open - last Sat. description of rooms & history